 Gastrostomy tube (G-tube) or percutaneous endoscopic gastrostomy tube (PEG tube).
 This tube is placed through a small hole in the stomach.
 It sends liquid food directly into the stomach.

-IV tube.
+IV (intravenous) tube.
 This tube is placed into a vein.
 It sends liquid food directly into the blood vessels.